ornao/pp2/README.md

 ### Site User

-1. I want to easily understand how to answer quiz
+1. I want to easily understand what the game is and how to play the game from the first page
 2. I want to have my name displayed while playing
-3. I want a leaderboard to track the highest scores
+3. I want a leaderboard to track the highest scores for different difficuly levels
 4. I want to be able to choose from different difficulty levels
 5. I want incorrect answers to light up red and correct answers to light up green
 6. I want 3 guesses and for answer to then light up green so I can continue on with the quiz
 7. I want the country name I clicked incorrectly to show up on screen so I can learn from my mistakes
 8. I want to play game on phone and on laptop
+9. I want score and question number I am on to be displayed as I play the game
+10. I want to be able to zoom into map so I am able to click correct country even if small
+11. I want play again button at end of quiz and be able to change difficulty level for new game

 ### Site Owner

-9. I want user to easily play game
+12. I want user to easily play game
-10. I want quiz be resposnsive on different devices
+13. I want quiz be resposnsive on different devices
-11. I want a 404 page to show in case of broken link
+14. I want a 404 page to show in case of broken link
-12. I want user to be able to challenge themselves
+15. I want user to be able to challenge themselves through different difficulty levels
+16. I want user to contact me with feedback on how they found the game and how to improve

 ## Design